Olegreg762/README_Generator/generated_README.md

   ## Installation
   You will need to install the following to use this project

-  `node.js` and `inquirer`
+  `node,js` and `inquirer`

   ## Usage

-  The use case for this project is To create a quality readme quickly
+  The use case for this project is To create a quality README quickly

   ## License

   ## Contribute
-  If you would like the help contribute to this project contact Use the Github Repo
+  If you would like the help contribute to this project contact Via the Github Repo

   ## Testing
   To test this project do the following,

-  Clone the repo
+  Clone Repo

   ## Questions
-  For any questions related to this project contact you can ask question on the Github Repo You can see more of my work on my Github [Olegreg762](https://github.com/Olegreg762)
+  For any questions related to this project contact GitHub You can see more of my work on my Github [Olegreg762](https://github.com/Olegreg762)